 This also applies to commissioned research, which was excluded from the original bill.
 The concession, which accrues to the client and not to the contractor, works out as 15% of the consideration paid to the contractor.
 The concession rate continues to be 25% in this case too, but it applies to only 60% of the fee.

 Potential beneficiaries include entities with limited or unlimited tax liability within the meaning of the German income and corporation tax act except where they are tax exempt and provided they fulfil other conditions.
 Entrepreneurs and partnerships are also entitled to benefit from the provisions of the new act.

 "Affiliated" companies within the meaning of the German stock corporation act may only be granted the maximum tax concession once, whereas companies in contractual cooperation are each separately entitled to it.

 Research and development projects

-To be eligible for tax concessions, research and development projects must be assignable to one or more than one of the following categories: basic research, industrial research or experimental research.
+To be eligible for tax concessions, research and development projects must be assignable to one or more than one of the following categories: fundamental research, industrial research or experimental development.